ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/game-desc.md

 ### Color Challenge
 Four colored strips will be placed on the floor.
 The robot must sample the first strip and remember its color.
-Then, test the next three strips to find one that matches the first strip and pick the ping pong ball up.
+Then, drive over the next three strips to find one that matches the first strip and pick the ping pong ball up.

 {: .highlight}